Easy Brazilian Cheese Buns

 No, better not; you need the sour type (Polvilho Agrio/Azedo) or a mix of both if you want the right texture.
-Tapioca flour usually is the same as the sweet version (Polvilho doce).
+Tapioca flour is usually the same as the sweet version (Polvilho doce).

 Where can I find this sour Tapioca starch (Polvilho Agrio/Azedo)?

 Check Latino supermarkets or online.
 (Yoki brand is the most popular)

 This is probably because it missed a bit of cooking.
 All ovens are different, so next time, try one bun to check if it’s well done before taking them out.